coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 019.md

 ⸺

-[[Cipher]], for the past week and a half, has been bouncing between Tia and [[Mama Rosa]]’s house.
+[[Cipher]], for the past week and a half, has been bouncing between Tia and [[Mamá Rosa]]’s house.
 His drug addiction is presenting in such bad paranoia that he’s having paranoia-induced hallucinations, which is why he’s been staying with his mom more often.
 Cipher shows up at the safehouse after everyone disperses after all the drama.
 When he shows up all he can hear is the mechanic shop work and the sound of the band rehearsing.
 He can see Crack Pipe and Powder working in the garage.
 He politely waves at Crack Pipe and Powder, then tries to walk past them without acknowledgement.
 Crack Pipe asks if Cipher is looking for Net, and Crack Pipe explains that Net’s an asshole that’s been treating the others like shit.
 Crack Pipe explains he knows how blue glass works and it’s not something you take to get high.

 Cipher is very clearly unhappy with the explanation.
 Crack Pipe explains a blue glass junkie is just trying to be normal, while a junkie wouldn’t be taking it in order to experience the high.
 He explains that Net called Garf a junkie and that he doesn’t know all the details, but it pissed him off.
 Cipher rubs his eyes and exhales in a sigh.
 Crack Pipe admits that he’s about to get punched and he won’t hold back: he gave Net a pack of cigarettes so he’d shut up.
 Cipher clenches a fist, then holds his hands up and says he won’t blame Crack Pipe.
 Cipher was stressed when he came in, but now he’s even more stressed.